A job appointment letter is a legal document that a candidate receives once they have gone through a job interview and got selected.

 Annual & monthly salary

 The employer should inform the new employee of their salary and indicate the amount on an annual and monthly basis.
-If there was an approbation period, the employer should indicate of the salary will be increased or not.
+If there was an approbation period, the employer should indicate if the salary will be increased or not.

 Perks and benefits

-Apart from the annual and monthly salary, the perks and benefits of being in the job position should also be highlighted.
+Apart from the annual and monthly salary, the perks and benefits of being in the job should also be highlighted.
 The new employee should be informed of benefits like health insurance, flexible working hours, bonuses, and retirement packages if the employer is offering them.

 Applicable tax deductions

-For the final salary, the new employee will be receiving, the employer should indicate the applicable tax deductions and the amount that the employee will receive after their salary has been taxed.
+For the final salary the new employee will be receiving, the employer should indicate the applicable tax deductions and the amount that the employee will receive after their salary has been taxed.

 Leave policy